Emmanuel-Melon/learning-llms-from-scratch/about.md

 # Hi, I'm Emmanuel Gatwech 👋

+Hey, I'm Eman, a software developer from South Sudan who is driven by a passion to change the world and become a polymath Currently combining engineering work with neuroscience studies at Arizona State University.

-## My Journey Into AI
+## My Journey Into AI: From Web Performance to LLM Architecture

-My background is in [web development](https://emmanuelgatwech.is-a.dev).
-Like many, I was fascinated by AI but found myself frustrated by the gap between high-level explanations and actual implementation.
+Like many, I was fascinated by the potential of AI but found myself frustrated by the gap between high-level, "black box" explanations and the actual, hands-on implementation.
+The challenge wasn't *using* the tools; it was *understanding* them.

-The turning point came when [brief personal story, e.g., "I tried to build my first AI-powered feature and realized I didn't understand how any of it actually worked under the hood"].
+The turning point came when **I started working on systems powered by AI**, such as semantic search engines for legal tech and media processing pipelines for video analysis.
+This practical need forced me to go beyond surface-level APIs and dig into the first principles.

 ## Why This Project Exists

 After months of late nights, countless tutorials, and more than a few "aha!" moments, I realized something important:

-{% ahamoment "The best way to truly understand AI isn't by just using APIs—it's by building the core concepts yourself." %}
+{% ahamoment "The best way to truly understand AI isn't by just using APIs—it's by building the core concepts yourself.
+No magic, just architecture." %}

-This project is my attempt to document that learning journey, from complete beginner to building real AI applications.
+This project is my attempt to document that learning journey, applying my background in **system architecture and debugging** to the world of LLMs.
+We'll dismantle complex topics and show you how to build a working system from the ground up.
 No PhD required, just curiosity and a willingness to get your hands dirty with code.

 ## My Approach

+{% stylizedList "
-1. **Learn by Building** - Every concept is paired with working code you can run in your browser
+  <li>Learn by Building - Every concept is paired with working code you can run.</li>
-2. **No Magic** - We'll break down complex ideas into understandable pieces
+  <li>First-Principles Focus - We'll break down complex ideas into the most basic, logical pieces (like breaking down RAG into Retrieval, Augmentation, and Generation).</li>
-3. **Practical First** - Focus on what you can build today with what you learn
+  <li>Practical First - Focus on what you can build today with what you learn.</li>
-4. **Open Source** - This is a living document that grows with community contributions
+  <li>Open Source - This is a living document that grows with community contributions.</li>

-## What You'll Find Here

-- **Chapter 0: AI Fundamentals** - Start here if you're new to AI/ML
-- **Chapter 1: RAG Systems** - Build a search engine that understands meaning
-- **Upcoming**: Prompt Engineering, Model Evaluation, and more
+  "
+%}

 ## Let's Connect